 I have been coaching since 1989.
 That is sorta a long time.
 Strength coaching the whole time.
 In college.
 Well, two years in high school in Florida.
-Actually Florida football is just like college.
-Any way, in all this time, I have been engulfed in strength and conditioning every day since I started.
+Actually, Florida football is just like college.
+Anyway, in all this time, I have been engulfed in strength and conditioning every day since I started.
 Actually even before that, but let's just say it was when I started coaching.

 Most strength coaches are the same way.
 They found a kinship with the Iron many years ago and their love for it knows no bounds.

 Not sure how any of this became okay to do.
 Maybe when Dick Vermeil started sleeping on his couch or some dumb thing.
 But it shouldn't be that way.
 Hell, some of these big football programs have 3-4 coaches for every position.
 Some strength coaches have 200-300 athletes by themselves.
 C'mon, man.
-Yeah, let me give up seeing my family to make 44,000 as a head strength coach somewhere with 10 teams to coach and the football coach bringing you ideas that he saw on the Internet or written in the sky somewhere.
+Yeah, let me give up seeing my family and make 44,000 as a head strength coach somewhere with 10 teams to coach and the football coach bringing you ideas that he saw on the Internet or written in the sky somewhere.
 And some bumbling administrator who lifted a weight back in 1982 and feels like that gives them all the expertise to tell you how to coach your athletes.

 People have no idea what goes into being a strength coach.